 Cave paintings such as the breathtaking depictions of ancient animals found in Indonesia and the stenciled human hands in the Cave of El Castillo in Spain have been tentatively dated as being over 34,000 years old.

 Were these paintings executed for the purpose of enhancing the artist’s spiritual abilities?
-Could the artist have intended to pay tribute to the sprits of the animals?
+Could the artist have intended to pay tribute to the spirits of the animals?

 Remarkable similarities in prehistoric art from the African and South American continents can be seen in both the subject matter and the probable use of the images and artifacts in ceremonies.
 The earliest African art may date back to over 100,000 years ago.

-The civilizations of the ancient Near East, (Babylonia, Egypt, Greece, Mesopotamia) created some of the earliest anatomically accurate representations of humans and animals yet discovered.
+The civilizations of the ancient Near East, (Babylonia, Egypt, Greece, Mesopotamia) produced some of the earliest anatomically accurate representations of humans and animals yet discovered.

-Greek and Roman sculptures of mythological gods and heroes such as Poseidon, Athena, and Aphrodite are celebrated today, just as they were when they were created hundreds of years ago.
-Who could argue that these works of art are not aesthetically pleasing?
+Indeed, Greek and Roman sculptures of mythological gods and heroes such as Poseidon, Athena, and Aphrodite are celebrated today, just as they were when they were created hundreds of years ago.

 One does not have to adhere to a belief in tribal spiritual doctrines or ancient Greek heroes to appreciate the phenomenal beauty of prehistoric and historic sculpture and painting.